Find Grad Schools

 1 Yearly Graduations

 University of Pennsylvania is the 12th most popular school in the nation for students seeking a graduate certificate in medical scientist.
-The average in-state tuition for full-time undergraduates is $58,620 per year, while in-state graduate students, on average, pay $41,544 per year.
+Each year, around 26,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $56,212 per year, while in-state graduate students, on average, pay $39,838 per year.
 During the most recent year for which we have data, 1 people received their graduate certificate in medical scientist from UPenn.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #12